scottaohara/accessibility_interview_questions/README.md

 - In what ways should a user be able to close a modal dialog?
 - What is/are the primary guideline(s) used to measure accessibility compliance?
 - When is it appropriate to alter the way a screen reader announces content?
+- Name some assistive technologies you can think of. (these should be more than just screen readers)

 ## Technical